ArupBharali/LearningProject/questions.md

 On the next render, React compares each value in the new array with the previous one using strict equality (===).

-If any dependency changed, the hook body runs again.
+If unknown dependency changed, the hook body runs again.
 If none changed, React skips it and uses the memoized result.

 ✅ Example:
 js